kfjahnke/envutil/README.md

 This is an integer value determining the interpolation method.
 There are currently three modes of interpolation:

-    1 - use simple bilinear interpolation directly on the source image this is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most still image renditions.
-This is the default.
+    1 - use b-spline interpolation directly on the source image. this is the fastest option, and unless there is a significant scale change involved, the output should be 'good enough' for most still image renditions.
+This is the default, with a spline degree of 1, a.k.a. bilinear interpolation.
+Other spline degrees can be chosen by passing --degree D, where D is the degree of the spline.
+Per default, splines with degree > 1 are 'prefiltered'.
+You may pass --prefilter D to apply a prefilter for a different degree than the one used for evaluation.
+This can be used e.g. to blur the output (use a smaller value for the prefilter degree than for the spline degree).
+Note that b-splines may 'overshoot', unless you omit the prefilter.
+This depends on the signal - if it's sufficiently band-limited (nothing above half Nyquist frequency), the spline won't overshoot.
+Using a degree-2 b-spline without prefilter (--degree 2 --prefilter 0) introduces only slight blur and won't overshoot - it's often a good compromise and also avoids the star-shaped artifacts typical of degree-1 b-splines when the signal is magnified a lot.

     -1 - use OpenImageIO's 'environemnt' or 'texture' function for lookup. without additional arguments, this will use a sophisticated